MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. Open Group Policy Editor and navigate to the Device Installation Restriction section

-1. Ensure all previous Device Installation policies are disabled except 'Apply layered order of evaluation' (this prerequisite is optional to be On/Off this scenario) - although the policy is disabled in default, it's recommended to be enabled in most practical applications.
+1. Ensure all previous Device Installation policies are disabled except 'Apply layered order of evaluation'.
+This prerequisite is optional to be On/Off this scenario.
+Although the policy is disabled in default, it's recommended to be enabled in most practical applications.

 ### Scenario steps - preventing installation of a specific device